ShahMinulAmin/rest-client/README.md

 ## rest-client
-I am Shah Minul Amin.
 This is my first project written in Go.
 It was fun to learn a new language and implement a client library.

-This rest client library, implemented in Go, accesses the form3 account API provided as Docker container in the file docker-compose.yaml.
+This rest client library, implemented in Go, accesses a dummy account API provided as Docker container in the file docker-compose.yaml.

 Create, Fetch, and Delete operations on the accounts resource have been implemented.
 List operation is also implemented in addition.